sashank369/Renewal_Mate/README.md

 - Navigate to the lib directory to explore the source code.
 - Modify the code according to your project requirements.

+### Installation

+#### Install Flutter:

+Follow the instructions on the [official Flutter installation guide](https://flutter.dev/docs/get-started/install) to set up Flutter on your machine.

+#### Install Dependencies:

+1. Open a terminal and navigate to the project root directory.
+2. Run `flutter pub get` to install the project dependencies.

+### Running the App

+1. Connect a device or start an emulator.
+2. Run `flutter run` in the terminal to build and launch the app on your device/emulator.

+### Exploring the Code

+1. Dive into the `lib` directory to explore the source code.
+2. Make any necessary adjustments based on your project requirements.